Remon-Ansary/Blog/README.md

-A MERN stack blog application.Where user can login create post and see post.
-All data are uploaded in Mongodb.Firebase is used for authentication
+A MERN stack blog application.Where users can log in create posts and see posts.
+All data are uploaded to MongoDB.
+Firebase is used for authentication

 To run type: npm run dev